MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/get-started.md

     ```

 1. Save the file as `/MySamplePwa/public/manifest.json`.
 1. Add a 512x512 app icon image named `icon512.png` to `/MySamplePwa/public/images`.
-You may use [this image][ImagePwa] for testing purposes.
+You may use the [sample image][ImagePwa] for testing purposes.
 1. In VS Code, open `/public/index.html`, and add the following code snippet inside the `<head>` tag.

     ```html